 In the barren sexual wasteland that some call parenthood, it can be easy to see your partner as, well, just a partner.
 Sure, you split duties and support one another.
 But it can easily turn into a working relationship.
 The way to defeat that funk is simple: flirt.
 “I tell couples to sexualize each other every single day,” says Donaghue.
 Now, that doesn’t necessarily mean having sex.
-Rather, per Donaghue, it means general affection, romantic notes, handholding — whatever.
+Rather, per Donaghue, it means general affection, romantic notes, handholding, squeezing some tush — whatever.
 “Anything that creates a romantic moment,” he says.
 “The goal is not sex, but eroticism and romance, which sometimes means sex.”

 Get It On (The Calendar)

 Seriously.
-Plan it out.
+Plan sex out.
 Mark the date on your iPhone calendar with a peach and eggplant emoji.
 Scheduling sex sounds decidedly unsexy, but it’s definitely necessary to alleviate the stress of parenthood and also remind you that, yes, you are two people that find one another attractive.
 It also gives you time to entertain what Donaghue considers the three most important elements of intimacy: touch, eye contact, and quality time.
 “We require these three things to feel close and connected,” he says.
 “The more the better, and luckily all three can happen at once.”

 Do Your Chores

-As the puppets of Avenue Q reminded us, “the Internet is for porn.”
+As those funky puppets of Avenue Q reminded us, “the Internet is for porn.”
 And maybe that’s a good thing, because it provides a near-endless array of options to discover new inspiration for intimacy.
 “I often recommend that couples watch porn together for multiple reasons,” says Donaghue.
 “It allows us to learn about a partner’s sexual interests, to get creative ideas for new sexual activities, to amp up the arousal, and to keep things new and novel.
 It also provides a safe way to symbolically have Others brought into your sex life.”
 And you don’t have to stick to the hard stuff, either.
 Erotic fiction tends to be a hit among most women.
 Just browse together.
 The Internet is a big place.
 If you look hard enough, chances are you’ll find what you’re into.

-Exercise Your Text Appeal
+Show Off Your Text Appeal